bkil/gemiweb0/doc/js-choices.md

 * Verdict: recommended
 * Restriction: you can apply the same operator consecutively in an expression without using parenthesis
-* Use case: string concatenation, numerical sums, factors, short circuiting bool logic
+* Use cases: string concatenation, numerical sums, factors, short circuiting bool logic
 * Incidence rate: high
 * Implementation complexity: trivial (only a few lines of code)
 * Drawback: it creates an irregular corner case of supported syntax that needs to be remembered
 * Workaround: parenthesis

+### Automatic ToBoolean conversion

+* Verdict: supported
+* Reason: expected by users
+* Drawbacks: restricting it could improve hardening, either remove it completely or only support integers 0 and 1
+* Incidence rate: high, higher for an interpreter substituting integers for the Boolean type
+* Implementation complexity: trivial
+* Workaround: invoke the `Boolean()` function

 ## To research